What is a Staggered Board of Directors?

 Staggered Board as a Takeover Defense

 A staggered board is a very important takeover defense.
-Let us determine the implications of a potential hostile takeover of both Company A and Company B.
+Let us determine the implications for a potential hostile takeover of both Company A and Company B.

 Hostile Takeover on Company A